 Exception: GeoBlue Explorer insurance plan can apply prior coverage to the pre-existing conditions waiting period, provided you were covered with a creditable coverage (ACA compliant) plan and your insurance company will issue a 'Certificate of Creditable Coverage'.

 U.S. residents are required to carry ACA compliant health insurance plans, even if you normally reside outside the U.S. but will be in the U.S. for more than 35 days.
-As a U.S. citizen, you are required to carry ACA compliant health insurance throughout the year or pay a tax penalty, which can be a large amount.
+As a U.S. citizen, you are required to carry ACA compliant health insurance throughout the year, which can be a large amount.
 In a situation like this, it would be best for you to choose an ACA compliant plan with the highest possible deductible, the lowest metallic level, and then buy an expatriate plan that excludes coverage in the U.S. Another option would be to purchase worldwide medical insurance but you would still have to pay a tax penalty for not carrying an ACA compliant plan.
 Of course, if you plan to be outside the U.S. for more than 330 days in a year, you are not subject to the ACA mandate.